- pecorino cheese

 The sweet variant of Easter pizza

-In Umbria and Marche’s areas, there is also a sweet variant where, in addition to the presence of sugar, with or without candied fruit, the sweet pizza also has a fiocca or a meringue glaze and beads of sugar.
+In Umbria and Marche’s areas, there is also a sweet variant.
+In addition to the presence of sugar, with or without candied fruit, the sweet pizza has a fiocca or a meringue glaze and beads of sugar.

 Regional Recipe from Marche, Umbria, Lazio, Abruzzo, Molise